NOAA Earth System Research Laboratory, Carbon Tracker Program

 Teaching Tips | Science | Pedagogy |

-- There are multiple data sets represented in the visualization and thus will need scaffolding by the teacher.
+- There are multiple data sets represented in the visualization and thus it will need explanation by the teacher.

-- This visualization would best be shown to an entire class with scaffolding from the teacher as opposed to students looking at the visualization by themselves.
-College-level students would not need as much scaffolding.
+- This visualization would best be shown to an entire class with narration by the teacher as opposed to students looking at the visualization by themselves.
+College-level students would not need as much support.

 About the Science

-- Visualization starts with data from 1979 to present, showing the monthly variations (Keeling curve) as well as the global distribution along a latitudinal line with a very clear spike of CO2 concentrations in the northern hemisphere.
-Animation then moves into exploring pre-industrial and ice age atmospheric CO2 concentrations.
+- Visualization begins with data from 1979, showing the seasonal variations in atmospheric CO2 as well as the global distribution through the year.
+The animation continues to the present, showing the rise in CO2.
+Alongside the main graph, a cumulative plot of CO2 animates the Keeling curve over time.
+The animation then moves into exploring pre-industrial and ice age atmospheric CO2 concentrations.

-- This is a nice animation showing the measurements of atmospheric CO2, and the increase through time since measurements began at NOAA in 1979.
+- Comments from expert scientist: This is a nice animation showing the measurements of atmospheric CO2, and the increase through time since measurements began at NOAA in 1979.
 It clearly shows the increase through time and the overlying seasonal cycle in the Northern hemisphere.
+This animation shows the actual measurements made at NOAA/ESRL CO2 measurement sites around the world that have been and continue to be used to determine the atmospheric CO2 concentration.

 About the Pedagogy